shanemorrison/rea-sinatra-infra/README.md

   1. All requests server by the app server: Depending on number of users, and nature of the content being served, a CDN such as CloudFront may be considered to take some load off of serving static content for your site.
   1. Host level firewall not configured: it is good practice to configure a host level firewall in case of misconfiguration of the security group.
   1. Host OS patching: No automated host OS patching has been configured.
 Triggering a rebuild of the EC2 instance will however result in the latest OS patches and App code being deployed.
+  1. Wasted VM resources: This app is tiny, and is running in the smallest EC2 instance, but that's still overkill.
+A good way to combat this waste would be to package the app into a docker container and run it on a container cluster where only the minimum resources required would be consumed, and shared with other workloads.